 For example, you can tell it to turn on the display or adjust the volume.
 I encountered some problems with my LG OLED TV and the Beam when using voice controls; the command for turn on TV didn't work.
-(We've reached out to Sonos about the issue and will update the story when we have more information.)
-Support for Google Assistant and Apple's Siri (through AirPlay 2) is in the works, according to Sonos.
+The Beam works with Siri thanks to Apple's AirPlay 2 technology, though its Google Assistant capabilities have been delayed to 2019.
+If you want to try Google Assistant on the Beam early, you can sign up for the private beta.

 Alexa was responsive from across a large room to typical requests: it told me the weather, set a timer and turned on a Wemo Switch.
 If you have a Fire TV connected as well, you can launch a show on Netflix or Hulu; however, there was some lag after commands before the Fire TV actually did anything.
 For example, when I asked it to pause a show, it took several seconds before the show stopped playing.

 Alexa also comes in very handy for controlling music playing through the Sonos app.
 You can play, pause and skip tracks.
 But it couldn't find playlists I have on Spotify or Apple Music.

 The Beam produces a wider sound than you'd guess from looking at it, and it delivers balanced treble, midrange and bass.
 But if you're used to the sound quality of a Sonos Playbar or Playbase, you're unlikely to be wowed by the audio.
 While it has enough bass, it won't rattle the floor without adding a subwoofer.
 If you need more low end, you can get the Beam bundled with a subwoofer for $999.